-- 2. Where the presence of bats or nesting birds is suspected an Environmental Report should be submitted alongside the planning application. - 3.
-All development proposals in Pendle will be expected to: - a.
-Deliver an overall measurable net gain for biodiversity using an agreed biodiversity matrix calculation. - b.
-Demonstrate that the mitigation hierarchy (i.e. avoid, mitigate, compensate) has been followed. - c.
+- 3. All development proposals in Pendle will be expected to: - a.
+Deliver an overall measurable net gain for biodiversity of at least 10% against the baseline conditions of the site, using the Defra Biodiversity Metric 3.0 or Small Sites Metric (or their successors) as relevant.
+Developments achieving on site/borough enhancements above 10% of baseline conditions will be considered favourably. - b.
+Demonstrate that the mitigation hierarchy (i.e. avoid, mitigate, compensate) has been followed - c.
 Avoid any negative impact on irreplaceable habitats such as; - i.
 Ancient semi-natural woodland - ii.
-Ancient and veteran trees - Priority habitats iii. - iv.
+Ancient and veteran trees - iii.
+Priority habitats - iv.
 Upland peat bogs - d.
-Avoid any adverse impact on sites of European importance for nature conservation - e.g. Special Protection Areas (SPA) or Special Areas for Conservation (SAC) - either directly or indirectly, including through increased recreation pressure on these sites (Policy SDP9). - 4.
-Where a net gain for biodiversity cannot be secured on-site, off-site provision should, in the first instance, be directed towards designated 'biodiversity net gain' areas. - 5.
-Development within a wildlife corridor defined on the Policies Map will not be permitted where it would prejudice its character or purpose. - 6.
-Where feasible to do so, developers will be required to align their biodiversity targets with those for other development sites close to their site.
+Avoid any adverse impact on sites of European importance for nature conservation e.g. Special Protection Areas (SPA), Special Areas for Conservation (SAC), or Ramsar Sites either directly or indirectly, including through increased recreation pressure on these sites (Policy SDP9). - 4.
+Where a net gain for biodiversity cannot be secured on-site, off-site provision should, in the first instance, be directed to finance biodiversity enhancement capital projects at the Borough's designated Local Nature Reserves or Biodiversity Net Gain areas as identified below or within the relevant Neighbourhood Plan: - Gib Hill (Upper Slopes) Nelson/Colne - Lomeshaye Phase 2 (south), Nelson - Hard Platts, Nelson/Brierfield - Ball Gove LNR Extensions, Colne - Anne's Wood, Earby - 5.
+In addition to the list above, working with Parish Councils and the community the Council will, over the plan period, identify further biodiversity net gain areas within West Craven and Rural Pendle spatial areas. - 6.
+Conservation Credits may also be accepted as a means of meeting policy requirements for Biodiversity Net Gain. - 7.
+There is a two-year transition period following Royal Ascent of the Environment Act until the application of Biodiversity Net Gain requirements becomes mandatory for all development (November 9th 2023). - 8.
+Development within a wildlife corridor defined on the Policies Map will not be permitted where it would prejudice its character or purpose. - 9.
+Where feasible to do so, developers will be required to align their biodiversity targets with those for other development sites close to their site. - Developers will be required to make long term arrangements maintenance and stewardship of Habitats provided in response to Biodiversity Net Gain requirements.